timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 in order to consolicate their data with other CAs and increase efficiency for RPs.

-For the case of a 'grandchild' CA, where CA1 is a TA, CA2 is a child CA of CA1, and CA3 is a child CA of CA2, there are several options for providing publication service to CA3:
+For the case of a 'grandchild' CA, where CA1 is a CA, CA2 is a child CA of CA1, and CA3 is a child CA of CA2, there are several options for providing publication service to CA3:

- 1. RFC 8183 defines a 'referral' mechanism as part of the out-of-band CA setup protocol.
+ 1. [@!RFC8183] defines a 'referral' mechanism as part of the out-of-band CA setup protocol.
 If supported by CA1 and CA2, then this simplifies the process of registering CA3 as a direct publication client of CA1.

- 2. CA1 may support the registration of multiple publishers by CA2, by using the publisher_request/repository_response XML exchange defined in RFC 8183.
+ 2. CA1 may support the registration of multiple publishers by CA2, by using the publisher_request/repository_response XML exchange defined in [@!RFC8183].
 CA2 would then be able to register a separate publisher on behalf of CA3.

  3. CA2 may operate a publication proxy service (e.g. [@rpki-publication-proxy]),